Techtonica/curriculum/projects/minimal-api-project.md

 - An article has many comments.
 - A comment belongs to one article.

+The comment should store some text.

 #### Data Models/Relational Databases

 - [ ] Draw a clear data model digitally or by hand for a relational table for your `comments` model, and add the picture to your README.md.
-  - Hint: your existing `articles` table does not need to change.
+  - Hint: your existing `articles` table will not change.

 #### Sequelize

-- [ ] Use the Sequelize CLI (or create a new database migration, up to you) to add your `comments` table with the columns you have come up with.
+- [ ] Use the Sequelize CLI (or create a database migration, up to you) to add your `comments` table with the columns you have come up with.

 #### SQL, with JOIN queries this time